Dense Continuous-Time Optical Flow from Events and Frames: Experiments

 This section has four distinct purposes.
 First, to show quantitative real-world performance on DSEC-Flow on traditional two-view metrics.
 Second, to show quantitative performance on the \emph{main task} on \simdset{}: predicting continuous-time pixel trajectories.
 Third, to show qualitative performance for sim2real transfer using models trained on our \simdset{} dataset.
 Finally, an ablation study highlights the importance of the proposed components.

-\paragraph{Implementation Details} Our models are implemented in Pytorch and trained from scratch with random weights on each dataset.
-We use AdamW \cite{loshchilov2018decoupled} with gradient clipping in the range of $[-\mathbf{1}, \mathbf{1}]$ and a OneCycle learning rate with 200k iterations and a batch size of 3.
+\textbf{Implementation Details: } Our models are implemented in Pytorch and trained from scratch with random weights on each dataset.
+We use AdamW \cite{loshchilov2018decoupled} with gradient clipping in the range of $[-\mathbf{1}, \mathbf{1}]$ and a OneCycle learning rate with a batch size of 3.
 On both datasets, we perform random horizontal and vertical flipping as well as random cropping of the input data.
-For all experiments, our method uses 5 views to compute the cost volumes.